sskorc/docker-symfony/README.md

 Basically, you need to have [Docker Compose installed](http://docs.docker.com/compose/#installation-and-set-up).

-If you are using Mac OS X or Windows as your host OS, I recommend using [Docker Machine](https://docs.docker.com/machine/) as the proxy VM to run Docker.
+If you use Mac OS X or Windows as your host OS, I recommend using [Docker Machine](https://docs.docker.com/machine/) as the proxy VM to run Docker.

 ## How to use it?